graphistry/graphistry-cli/hardware-software.md

 * The server should allow http/https access by users and ssh by the administrator.
 * TLS certificates can be installed (nginx)
 * The Graphistry server may invoke various database connectors: Those systems should enable firewall and credential access that authorizes authenticated remote invocations from the Graphistry server.

+#### Air-gapped installation

+Graphistry simplifies air-gapped installation.
+It ships as self-contained Docker image tarballs.

+You will still need to install Nvidia drivers and Docker into the host environment.
+For Red Hat 8.x, contact staff for reference scripts for generating offline installers for these dependencies.

+#### Air-gapped operation

+Graphistry runs out-of-the-box without network access

 ### GPUs & GPU RAM